-The Physical and Health Education programs are designed to ensure that every student, regardless of gender, race, ethnicity, and disabling condition has an equal opportunity to experience health education in a positive manner.
+The physical and health Education programs are designed to ensure that every student, regardless of gender, race, ethnicity, and disabling condition has an equal opportunity to experience health education in a positive manner.
 The program is designed to ensure equality, making use of classroom resources that are culturally diverse and non-discriminatory; evidenced-based programs are used specifically in the areas of violence prevention, including bullying prevention; sexual health; and substance use prevention.
 Social emotional learning standards are embedded in lessons to promote student success and understanding of elements and behaviors that demonstrate a healthy lifestyle.
 A variety of instructional methods are used to create opportunities for students to express their understanding in written, oral, and artistic forms.

-Grade 9 (required) Health Education I
+Health Education I (9th grade)

-The Health Education I course is designed to give students a basic understanding of wellness concepts especially decision making, goal setting, effective interpersonal communication and ways to lower risk for unhealthy choices.
+The health education I course is designed to give students a basic understanding of wellness concepts especially goal setting, resilience, effective interpersonal communication skills, refusal skills, risk assessment, personal responsibility, and social etiquette.
 The focus of the program is for students to practice health-enhancing behaviors and to understand concepts related to health promotion and risk prevention.
 Students are encouraged to ask questions, explore their own values and passions, and to learn to advocate for themselves and their communities.
-Topics include: The 10 Dimensions of Wellness, Goal Setting, Nicotine Prevention, Sexual Education, Healthy Relationships, Violence Prevention, and Suicide Prevention.
+Topics include: Health Skills (stated above), The Self (awareness, esteem, management, identity, character), Suicide Prevention, Sexual Education, Expressing & Managing Emotions, Social Media, and Nutrition.

-Grade 10 (required) Health Education II
+Health Education II (10th grade)

-The Health Education II course is designed to teach the National Health Education standards including advocacy, accessing information, promoting healthy relationships, effective communication, and disease prevention.
+The health education II course is designed to give students an understanding of wellness concepts including self advocacy, accessing reliable information, critical thinking, problem solving, decision making, promoting healthy relationships, and dealing with loss & grief.
 This is a skills-based health education course that encourages students to use their communication and advocacy skills to promote the health of themselves and their community.
-Areas of study include: Goal Setting for a Successful Future, Discovering Your Purpose, Mental Health and Wellness, Addiction Studies, Effective Communication in a Business Setting, Communication in Relationships (including consent), and Disease and Injury Prevention.
+Areas of study include: Health skills (stated above), Stress Management, Dangers of Alcohol, Drugs & Substance Use Prevention, Mental Health & Common Disorders, Communicable & Non-communicable Diseases & Prevention.

-Grade 12 (Elective) Lifelong Health and Wellness
+Lifelong Health and Wellness (12th grade elective)